 Because they are so attached to their humans, they tend to match the mood with yours.
 If you are happy, they’ll be playful and lively.
 If you’re sad, they’ll be calm and quiet.

-Australian Terriers mischievous and spirited personality is all fun and games until it comes time to training.
+Australian Terriers mischievous and spirited temperament is all fun and games until it comes time to training the Aussie.

-A firm, yet consistent approach is necessary and it does help that the Australian Terrier are extremely intelligent.
+A firm, yet consistent approach is necessary and it does help that the Australian Terrier is extremely intelligent.